muguira-james/react-started-project/README.md

-# This is a "roll your own" started for React
+# This is a "roll your own" starter for React

 ## Included